She made the last entry on 11th August 1840, shortly before her death in Russia.

 In many instances, she wrote a draft on a slate and then transcribed this into her journal later.

 In the 1890s, the last of Anne's descendants, antiquarian John Lister, discovered and – with the help of Arthur Burrell – decoded and transcribed the diaries.
 John Lister was homosexual and feared that this might be hereditary and that the contents of the journals might lead people to scrutinise his own lifestyle.
-He was so shocked by the contents that he put buried them in the archives at Shibden Hall – although he did ignore suggestions from Burrell that he burn the documents.
+He was so shocked by the contents that he put them back behind the woodwork, and buried them in the archives at Shibden Hall – although he did ignore suggestions from Burrell that they burn the documents.

 In the 1960s, Phyllis Ramsden tried to publish them, but Halifax Corporation refused to give her permission.